LukasWoodtli/WebPage/content/intel_architecture.md

 The x86 architecture contains some commands that can be executed on consecutive memory location (strings, arrays...).

 This commands are powerful but not so easy to understand.
-[Here](http://www.oocities.org/codeteacher/x86asm/asml1013.html) is a good explanation.

 ## Commands